Stratio/stratio-connector-hdfs/doc/src/site/sphinx/about.rst

        > mvn unix:package-deb -N

-Once the package is created, execute this commands to install:
+Once the package is created, execute these commands to install:

 RPM Package: